Neighbourhood Facilities Policy

 - Creating viable and efficient services.

-In relation to rental for FACS Housing dwellings used as Neighbourhood Facilities, NSW Government agencies are required to have regard to the Treasurer’s direction which states that market rent should be established on lease of Government assets.
+In relation to rental for DCJ Housing dwellings used as Neighbourhood Facilities, NSW Government agencies are required to have regard to the Treasurer’s direction which states that market rent should be established on lease of Government assets.
 There is however capacity to vary this according to the contribution of the service to achievement of agency objectives and realistic capacity to pay.
-FACS Housing will aim to set a rent which covers at least its main outgoings including maintenance, water and council rates, and an administrative cost.
+DCJ Housing will aim to set a rent which covers at least its main outgoings including maintenance, water and council rates, and an administrative cost.

 - Undertake its roles and responsibilities as outlined in the lease and service agreement in a timely fashion;